cribb-it/PoSH-Ducky-Script-Tester/README.md

 | 1.0     | Initial release |

 ## Description
-This is a very basic ducky script tester basic tries to emulate the actions of a USB rubber ducky in software
+This is a very basic ducky script tester.
+It basically tries to emulate the actions of a USB rubber ducky in software.

 ## Note
-It does not support all of the ducky script language
+It does not support all of the ducky script language.

 i.e., `DEFAULT_DELAY` and `REPEAT`